Pearl Abraham

 Pearl Abraham (born 1960 in Jerusalem, Israel) is an American novelist, essayist and short story writer.
-She was the third of nine children in a Hasidic Judaism family.
+She was the third of nine children in a Hasidic family.
 Her father was a rabbi.
 At age five, the family moved to New York City and two years later returned to Israel.
 Following several moves back and forth between New York and Israel, the family settled in New York when she was 12.
 She studied first in Yiddish, then in English and then again in Yiddish.

 Education and teaching career

 She graduated from Hunter College and received her Masters of Fine Arts in Creative Writing from New York University.
 She is currently Assistant Professor in the English Department at Western New England University where she teaches creative writing and fiction.
 She previously taught at New York University, Sarah Lawrence College and the University of Houston.